glowkeeper/reactLecture/presentation/react.md

 sum // 118.11
 ```

-+ Reducers are _pure functions_ that take the current state of an application, perform an action, and return a new state
++ Redux reducers are _pure functions_ that take the current state of an application, perform an action, and return a new state
-+ These states are stored as objects; they specify how the state of an application changes in response to an action

 # Redux Reducer Example